NYPL-Simplified/Simplified-iOS/README.md

 # Building Without Adobe DRM

-**Note:** In order to build dependencies, you need Xcode 11.4 or higher.
 **Note:** This configuration is not currently supported.
 In the interim, you _should_ be able to get it to build via the following steps:

 01. `git clone https://github.com/NYPL-Simplified/Simplified-iOS.git` or `git clone git@github.com:NYPL-Simplified/Simplified-iOS.git`